apache/mesos-site/source/documentation/latest/slave-recovery.md

 ## How does it work?

 Slave recovery works by having the slave checkpoint enough information (e.g., Task Info, Executor Info, Status Updates) about the running tasks and executors to local disk.
-Once the slave ***and*** the framework(s) enable checkpointing, any subsequent slave restarts would recover the checkpointed information and reconnect with the executors.
+Once a framework enables checkpointing, any subsequent slave restarts would recover the checkpointed information and reconnect with the executors.
 Note that if the host running the slave process is rebooted all the executors/tasks are killed.

 > NOTE: To enable recovery the framework should explicitly request checkpointing.
 > Alternatively, a framework that doesn't want the disk i/o overhead of checkpointing can opt out of checkpointing.